Ukraine leader's son ran major business empire

 The business activities of Oleksander, who trained as a dentist, have long been the object of scrutiny by critics of Yanukovich.

-Two opposition research groups, PEPWatch and Anticorruption Action Centre, say on yanukovich.info, a website they jointly run, that his assets have risen by 7,285 percent in three years.
-These were valued at $510 million by Forbes-Ukraine last year.
+Two opposition research groups, PEPWatch and Anticorruption Action Centre, on a website they jointly run, yanukovich.info, claim his assets have risen by 7,285 percent in three years.
+His assets were valued at $510 million by Forbes-Ukraine last year.

-Oleksander is the owner of a major bank, the Ukrainian Bank of Development, according to central bank data, and also the 100 percent owner of the private Mako Group, according to a spokesman for Mako.
+Oleksander has a stake in a major bank, the Ukrainian Bank of Development, according to central bank data, and is the majority owner of the private Mako Group, according to a spokesman for Mako.
 UBD did not immediately respond to a request for comment.

-With both companies involved in large-scale gas, coal and property development projects across Ukraine, it is already clear that Oleksander’s business will be at the center of inquiries by prosecutors into his family’s wealth.
+With involvement by both companies in large scale gas, coal and property development projects across Ukraine, it is already clear that Oleksander’s business will be at the centre of inquiries by prosecutors into his family’s wealth.

 At the core of such inquiries - and into other wealthy politicians close to Yanukovich named in a Swiss asset-freezing order on Friday - is whether they used their connections to divert public money into their businesses.

-In the month before Yanukovich became president in 2010, Oleksander’s bank had assets of 191 million hryvnia (then about $24 million) and was ranked 157, according to central bank data; by January 2014, assets had risen to 6.5 billion hryvnia (about $770 million), and was ranked 32.
+In the month before Yanukovich became president in 2010, Oleksander’s bank had assets of 191 million hryvnia (then about $24m) and was ranked 157, according to central bank data; by January 2014, assets had risen to 6.5 billion hryvnia (about $770m), and was ranked 32.

 The chief executive of the bank is Valentyna Arbuzova, the mother of a former acting prime minister under Yanukovich, Serhiy Arbuzov, who was named on the Swiss government’s list of Ukrainians whose assets were being frozen.